Tamschi/loess/CONTRIBUTING.md

 Don't use procedural macros in and (in most cases) don't add dependencies to other crates to Loess.

-The `rust_grammar` module is organised roughly like [<cite>The Rust Reference</cite>](https://doc.rust-lang.org/stable/reference/), with opaque implementations split into a separate subfolder.
+The *loess-rust* crate is organised roughly like [<cite>The Rust Reference</cite>](https://doc.rust-lang.org/stable/reference/), with opaque implementations split into a separate subfolder.
 Type names <em style=font-style:normal;font-variant:small-caps>should</em> correspond directly to named grammar symbols or other applicable names in <cite>The Rust Reference</cite>.

 Grammar symbols <em style=font-style:normal;font-variant:small-caps>should</em> be documented to show their immediate pattern in the module overview.
-(See `rust_grammar` for examples. `grammar!` can generate this documentation for you in some cases.)
+(See *loess-rust* for examples. `grammar!` can generate this documentation for you in some cases.)
 This is not required for temporary opaque implementations, which instead should identify themselves as such.

 **I'm open to adding additional feature-gated grammars** for common text file formats, as long as they can be parsed accurately on stable Rust.
 (That means no YAML, but JSON would be okay.)